Jensen654/Jensen-Bean_Portfolio-Project_Backend/README.md

 ## Usage

-To start the application, run:
+To start the application in development mode, run:

 ```
-npm start
+npm run dev
 ```

-The application will be running on `http://localhost:3000` by default.
+The application will be running on `http://localhost:3001` by default.

 ## Contributing

 Feel free to submit issues or pull requests for any improvements or features you'd like to see.

-## License

-This project is licensed under the MIT License.